NetBrainAPI/NetBrain-REST-API-R10.1/REST APIs Documentation/Trigger Diagnosis API/Trigger Diagnosis API.md

     },

     # Section 2): from the end of section 1) til here, we consider as section 2.
 If users familiar with Netbrain GUI, we can
-    # we can tottally create four kinds of dynamic maps.
+    # we can totally create four kinds of dynamic maps.
 Same way, by input an integer value of "map_create_mode"
     # (0: Map Device and Its Neighbors.
 1: Open Site Map of the Device.
 2: Open Existing Map.
 3: Map a Path.
 4: Create an
     # Empty Map.).
 We can also provide different maps by calling API.
 But with different value of "map_create_mode" provided,
     # different required attribute would be needed in rest of section 2).
 Check the detail in following steps.